tinkerplexlabs/jigsaw-workflow/README.md

 # Jigsaw Puzzle Generator and Extractor

-NOTE:  the programs in this repository were created as a by-product of an experiment in "Vibe Coding" taking place in early May 2025.
-Rather humorously, the original prompts generated some truly awful code, but after I added "Why are you being so stubborn!
-Just do it the way I explained"   It all began to fall into place...

 This repository contains two complementary Python scripts that work together to create custom jigsaw puzzles:

 1. `gen_jigsaw.py` - Generates SVG files with jigsaw puzzle cut patterns